achafetz/PartnerProgress/README.md

                   "RawData", "Documents", "R", "ExcelOutput", "Reports") #don't change this line
 ```

-3) Download the current ICPI MER Structured PSNUxIM dataset from the [Data Store on PEPFAR Sharepoint](https://www.pepfar.net/OGAC-HQ/icpi/Products/Forms/AllItems.aspx?RootFolder=%2FOGAC-HQ%2Ficpi%2FProducts%2FICPI%20Data%20Store%2FMER&FolderCTID=0x0120004DAC66286D0B8344836739DA850ACB95&View=%7B58E3102A-C027-4C66-A5C7-84FEBE208B3C%7D).
-You will need to convert it to an rds file prior to running this package.
-You can save the rds file in the `RawData` folder.
+3) Download the current MER Structured PSNUxIM dataset from the [PEPFAR Panorama](https://pepfar-panorama.org).
+You will need to convert the txt file to an rds file prior to running this package (use `read_msd()` from [ICPI/ICPIutilities](https://github.com/ICPI/ICPIutilities#read_msd)).
+You should save the rds file in the `RawData` folder.

 ```{r}
 #convert MSD from .txt to .rds
   devtools::install_github("ICPI/ICPIutilities")
   ICPIutilities::read_msd("~/Data/ICPI_MER_Structured_Dataset_OU_IM_FY17-18_20180515_v1_1")
 ```
-If you want to run this with an inprocess dataset from DATIM, you will need to [run the `match_msd()` function from `ICPIUtilities`](https://github.com/ICPI/ICPIutilities#match_msd) to have the correct file name and saved as an rds.
+If you want to run this with an inprocess dataset from DATIM Genie, you will need to [run the `match_msd()` function from `ICPIUtilities`](https://github.com/ICPI/ICPIutilities#match_msd) to have the correct file name and saved as an rds.

 ```{r}
 #ALTERNATIVE: IF USING IN PROCESS DATA FROM DATIM